ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

 This program out of the box supports the correct formatting for the YAML file, so you will be able to use the tab key and get proper highlighting for any potential errors made while editing the file.
 If using any other text editor you should ensure your indentation is done correctly with two spaces.
-After editing your YAML file you can validate it at the website's [validation page](/check).
+After editing your YAML file, you can validate it at the website's [validation page](/check).

 A typical YAML file will look like: